Join us for "Lord, Teach Us to Pray!"

 National Day of Prayer

-Our special emphasis on Wednesday, May 1, will be on the National Day of Prayer.
+Our special emphasis on praying will be made each year on the National Day of Prayer.
 We'll focus especially on praying for our country.
-Please join the National Day of Prayer prayer observance at Chapel in the Pines, on Thursday, May 2, from 10:00 to 11:30 a.m.
+Please join the National Day of Prayer prayer observance to be announced in April.
 (More info here.)

 "This, then, is how you should pray: 'Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.
 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.'' — Matthew 6:9–13